codedx/srm-docker/README.md

 5. When the message "The Server is now ready!" appears in the console, navigate to http://localhost:8080/codedx to log into your newly spun up Code Dx instance.
 6. To stop, run `docker-compose stop`, and to remove the docker containers automatically created, run `docker-compose down`.

+### Quick Updating
+To update the docker container's version of Code Dx:
+1. Copy the newer `codedx.war` file over `codedx-docker/codedx-tomcat/codedx.war`.
+2. Run `docker-compose stop` and then `docker-compose down`.
+Your data will be preserved in volumes as defined in the docker-compose.yml.
+3. Run `docker-compose up --build` to build and run the updated containers.

 ## Manual Installation

 ### Overview